pnp/pnpcore/samples/Demo.AzureFunction/README.md

 ﻿# PnP Core SDK - Azure Function v3 Sample

-This solution demonstrates how to build a simple backend API in the form of an HTTP Trigger Azure Function
- - A GetSiteDocuments() function that returns the list of documents in the Shared Documents library of the configured site. it uses an App-Only context authenticated with a self signed certificate
+This solution demonstrates how to build a simple backend API in the form of an HTTP Trigger Azure Function.
+A GetSiteDocuments() function that returns the list of documents in the Shared Documents library of the configured site via using an App-Only context authenticated with a self signed certificate.

-> **Note**
-> this sample was created with Visual Studio 2019 (v16.7.3) and has been tested with a Windows Azure Function v3.
->
+> [!Important]
+> Another very useful Azure Functions sample is described Sergei Sergeev's blog [How to access SharePoint data from Azure Function with SPFx and PnP Core SDK](https://spblog.net/post/2020/12/10/how-to-access-sharepoint-data-from-azure-function-with-spfx-and-pnp-core).
+It shows how to setup an Azure Function using a on-behalf-of auth flow via the [OnBehalfOfAuthenticationProvider](https://pnp.github.io/pnpcore/api/PnP.Core.Auth.OnBehalfOfAuthenticationProvider.html) and then calls this Azure Function from a [SharePoint Framework](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) web part.

 ## Source code

 You can find the sample source code here: [/samples/Demo.AzureFunction](https://github.com/pnp/pnpcore/tree/dev/samples/Demo.AzureFunction)

+> [!Note]
+> This sample was created with Visual Studio 2019 (v16.7.3) and has been tested with a Windows Azure Function v3.

 ## Quickstart

 ### Setup

-> **Note**
+> [!Note]
 > For the quickstart setup, you will need to have a recent version (> 3.24) of PnP PowerShell installed on your machine.
->

 From the solution folder execute the following PowerShell.
 (Make sure you set the values of the variables according to your environment and preferences)